Updated: Jun 17

 The Panthera name is actually a misnomer categorizing all spotted cats.
 DNA evidence has revealed that the lion, tiger, leopard, jaguar, snow leopard, and clouded leopard all share a great-great-great grandpa, but jaguars are most closely related to Leopards than to tigers.
 The Panthera name simply stuck even though the original meaning no longer applied to all groups.
 As lions and tigers are part of the Panthera group, they also could be called Panthers but this is not common.
 More commonly, leopards and jaguars are designated as panthers, in particular, the melanistic individuals.
 All the biggest cats belong to the Panthera genus.
 Mountain lions, aka pumas and catamounts, are large but they are more closely related to domestic cats than a lion.
 Jaguars are considered the 3rd largest big cat and can weigh up to 210lbs.

 Jaguars are ambush predators and love the water just as their tiger cousins do.
 Jaguars hunt capybara (the world’s largest rodent) and caiman (a close cousin of alligators).
 Jaguars usually sneak up on caiman and bite into their braincase from the back of the head.
-Yes, they have jaws powerful enough to pierce an armored reptiles brain!
-In fact, their bite force is comparable to lions and tigers.
+Yes, they have jaws powerful enough to pierce an armored reptile's brain!
+In fact, their bite force is comparable to lions and tigers of equal size.

 Fun Fact: Some jaguars are black.
 This trait seems to be selected by nature as black jaguar numbers appear to be increasing.
 In jaguars, the dark-skinned trait appears to have shifted from a recessive trait to a more dominant trait.
 In leopards, melanism is seen but is recessive.